 What does renters insurance NOT cover?

-There’s a lot of stuff that renters insurance covers, but it’s also important to understand what it doesn’t cover.
+Though renters insurance is pretty wide in its scope of coverage, you may be surprised to find things that most renters insurance policies don’t cover.
+It is important to understand what it doesn’t cover.
 That way, if your lucky horseshoe isn’t working that day, you’ll know what to expect.

 If you’re concerned that your renters insurance policy doesn’t cover everything that you think it should cover, then it’s time to do a little policy reading.
 If you have a specific concern, such as you live in a hurricane-prone area and want to know if your things are protected if a hurricane should strike, your policy will say whether or not you are covered.